dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 Child spawning will take place in a zoom box when it meets all the following conditions.

--   The box has zero child boxes, which will be the case after:
+-   The box has zero child boxes, which will be the case
-    -   Instantiation.
+    -   at the point of instantiation.
-    -   Child deletion, see below.
+    -   after child deletion.
 -   All or part of the box is inside the zooming area limits.
 -   The box's lateral size can be calculated and is above a limit, referred to as the **Child Spawning Threshold**.